 How we’ve gotten to where we are today

-New Leaf, New Life, Inc. was founded by members of Citizens for Effective Justice in early 2005 to address unmet needs of people caught up in our criminal justice system.
+New Leaf, New Life, Inc. was founded by members of Citizens for Effective Justice in early 2005 to address unmet needs of people impacted by the legal system.

 Our founding

 In 2006, New Leaf, New Life began to find its own way by supporting a Community Forum on Recidivism and entering into an agreement with the Monroe County Correctional Center (MCCC) and Work One to implement a Transition Program, funded by a grant from the Sparkplug Foundation.
-Since that time, transition counselors and volunteers have helped people under incarceration navigate the various social services available in Monroe County and secure the resources they need to succeed upon release, in addition to offering a wide range of volunteer-driven programs and activities inside the jail blocks.
+Since that time, transition mentors and volunteers have helped people who have or are experienced the effects of the legal system.
+NLNL provides the various social service resources available in Monroe County and secure more support before and after release, offering a wide range of volunteer-driven programs and activities inside the MCCC.

 Building from a Community Model and with support from the Indiana Criminal Justice Institute, in 2007 New Leaf began to focus on residential substance abuse treatment in one cell block, called a “Therapeutic Milieu”, or as the residents called it, the Addicts In Recovery (AIR) Block.